laracolombo/laracolombo/README.md

 - 👋 Hi, I’m @laracolombo and I am a Master's Degree student in Bioinformatics for computational genomics.
-- 👀 I’m interested in the application of computational technologies in the Biomedical field.
+- 👀 I’m interested in the application of computational technologies to the Biomedical field.
 - 🌱 I’m always trying to improve and refine my coding skills, so any suggestion will be highly appreciated!
 - 📫 Here you can find all the projects I have worked on.